SQream/sqream_docs/configuration_guides/ldap.rst

    * - Method
      - Description
    * - Basic method
      - A traditional approach to authentication in which the user provides a username and password combination to authenticate with the LDAP server.
-In this approach, all users are given the same level of access to the server.
+In this approach, all users are given access to SQream.
    * - Advanced method
-     - This approach allows for compartmentalization, which means that users can be grouped into categories, and each category can be assigned different levels of access to the LDAP server.
-This allows administrators to control access to different parts of the system.
+     - This approach allows for compartmentalization, which means that users can be grouped into categories, and each category can be assigned or denied access to SQream.
+This allows administrators to control access to SQream.